seedubgh1/GetCleanData/README.md

 * tidy_data.txt - unsummarized tidy data set
 * summarized_data.txt - contains the mean of the variables in the tidy data grouped by subject and activity
 * tidy_variables.txt - a list of the variables contained in the tidy, dataset
+* features_info.txt - shows information about the variables used on the feature vector
+* features.txt - list of all features
+* activity_labels.txt - links the class labels with their activity name.